brendaoby/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 *8- Prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE* *9- Prints the result of POWER divided by DIVIDE*
-*10- Displays the result of BREATH to the power LOVE*
+*10- Displays the result of BREATH to the power LOVE* *11- Converts value in BINARY to base 10*